In Stock

 How to Plant

-Mulch is optional but provides several benefits: in warm climates, mulch helps retain moisture and keep soil temperatures steady, reducing heat stress.
-In cooler climates, a layer of mulch insulates the soil, protecting corms from sudden temperature drops and helping them establish as winter approaches.
+Mulching provides additional benefits: in warm climates, it helps retain moisture and regulate soil temperature, while in cooler climates, it insulates the soil, protecting corms from sudden cold snaps and supporting establishment before winter.

 Watering